ckipp01/chronica/wiki/webring-checker.md

 ```scala mdoc:percentages:webring-checker
 ```

-You may have noticed the middle icon in the footer of this site.
-It leads to a [webring](https://webring.xxiivv.com) full of wikis, portfolios, and the likes.
-The creativity and talent you'll find browsing around on the various sites is astounding.
-I'm grateful to be part of the community.
+Status: Archived

-webring-checker is a simple service and api the webring.
+webring-checker is a simple service and api for the [xxiivv webring](https://webring.xxiivv.com/).
 The api is able to provide a list of sites in the webring, check the status of the webring, and also show an rss feed of the webring.
 The full options are below.

   - `GET /` will return a description page
   - `GET /check?format=html` will return an html report of all sites, their